silverstripe/silverstripe-framework/docs/en/topics/grid-field.md

 ### GridField_ActionProvider

-Most grids are interactive.
+Most grid fields worthy of the name are interactive in some way.
+Users might able to page between results, sort by different columns, filter the results or delete records.
 Where this interaction necessitates an action on the server side, the following generally happens:

  * The user triggers an action.
  * That action updates the state, database, or something else.